discourse/discourse_theme/README.md

 You can use `discourse_theme new PATH` to crate a new blank theme, the CLI will guide you through the process.

-You can use `discourse_theme watch PATH` to monitor your theme for changes, when changed the program will synchronize the theme to your Discourse of choice.
+You can use `discourse_theme watch PATH` to monitor your theme or component for changes, when changed the program will synchronize the theme or component to your Discourse of choice.

 ## Contributing